 - Voting Policy: Each proposal must be read and evaluated by a minimum of five (5) voting members of the Faculty Grants Committee.
 In the event that less than five committee members are available for grant assessment, alternate committee members will be called upon to fill in.
 Committee members who have a grant under consideration will be excluded from any deliberations concerning the Faculty Grant Program.
 Alternates will take the place of these members.
 Ex officio committee members may contribute to discussions, but will not take part in the actual ranking of proposals.

 The University recognizes that certain discoveries may result from the primary business of the University.
 These inventions and materials may be eligible for copyright or patent protection.
 All NMU employees are responsible for following the current Intellectual Property Policy of Northern Michigan University.

-The Grants & Contracts Office offers an optional review of proposals for compliance with the required document format.
+The Grants and Contracts Office offers an optional review of proposals for compliance with the required document format.
 Proposals must be submitted no later than Oct.
-26 in order to participate in this review.
+24, 2014 in order to participate in this review.